joaovitorpessoa/backend-challenge/README.md

 }
 ```

-- This endpoint only returns if the status code is 400 (bad request)
+This endpoint only returns some output if the status code is 400 (bad request).

-- Example of errors
+- Example of errors:

 ```json
 {